mumair01/GailBot-2019/README.md

 **Installation Steps**

+**NOTE: Run these commands in order**

 1. Install [Python 3.7](https://www.python.org/downloads/release/python-373/)

 2. Install the [Homebrew](https://brew.sh/) packaging software (using their instructions)

-3. Install the pip3 package installer:
+3. Install the pip3 package installer by pasting this command in terminal:
 - Brew install python3

-4. Run the following commands:
+4. Run the following commands by pasting them in terminal:
 - Brew install ffmpeg
 - Brew remove portaudio
 - Brew install portaudio